Open-Cascade-SAS/OCCT/dox/user_guides/iges/iges.md

   * IGESData_IGESEntity::Transf
 Handle_IGESData_TransfEntity  Transf() const;
 Purpose: Returns the  Transformation Matrix (under IGES definition).
 Returns a null handle if there  is none.
-Remarks: For a more  complete use, see Location &amp; CompoundLocation.
+Remarks: For a more  complete use, see Location & CompoundLocation.
   * IGESData_IGESEntity::HasLabelDisplay
 Standard_Boolean  HasLabelDisplay() const;
 Purpose: Returns True if  the LabelDisplay mode is defined for this entity.